2017 was a record year for equity investment, as a staggering £8.27bn was invested in UK companies.

-Many investors are former entrepreneurs or experienced business people in their own right and entrepreneurs looking for a funding partner can capitalise upon their knowledge and experience to help them grow.
+Many investors are former entrepreneurs or experienced businesspeople in their own right.
+If you’re an entrepreneur looking for a funding partner, you can capitalise upon these experts’ knowledge to help grow your business.

-For some, sector experience is relevant.
-They are looking for an investment partner who understands the market and challenges, or who can open doors with networks and contacts.
+Sector experience might be important to you.
+Perhaps you’re looking for an investment partner who understands the market and its challenges, or who can open doors with networks and contacts.

-Other businesses may seek out more generic business knowledge.
-They may be missing an entrepreneurial skillset like finance, or they may be looking for a partner who can help them address a sector-neutral business ambition – like expanding into international markets.
+Or maybe it’s more generic business knowledge you seek.
+You may be missing an entrepreneurial skillset like finance, or want a partner who can help you address a sector-neutral business ambition – such as expanding into international markets.

-Whichever route the entrepreneur identifies should be matched to the skills they’re missing in the business.
+Whichever route you identify, you should match it to the skills you’re missing inside your business.

 The benefit of invested investors

-As with any good relationship, there should be an element of trust between investor and entrepreneur.
-Yet businesses can be wary of equity investment – partly because it involves giving away a portion of your business.
+As with any good relationship, there should be an element of trust between you and your investor.
+Yet it might be that you’re wary of equity investment because it involves surrendering a portion of your business.

-But the hope is that by giving investors a meaningful share of your business, you are motivating them to give you the benefit of their time, experience and contacts.
+But the hope is that by giving investors a meaningful share of your business, you’re motivating them to award you the benefit of their time, experience and contacts.

-Tim Hames, Director General of the BVCA, explains, “investors have every incentive to cheerlead.
-They don’t want to lose their investment, so they also have every reason not to pull the plug.
+Tim Hames, Director General of the British Private Equity and Venture Capital Association (BVCA), explains: “Investors have every incentive to cheerlead.
+They don’t want to lose their investment, so they have no reason to pull the plug.
 Providing you know what you’re doing and what you’re getting in return, dilution is actually a very sensible strategy for fast-growing businesses.”

 A relationship that continues to pay

-It can be all too easy when seeking a funding round for the business owner to focus on their immediate needs.
-But a little bit of foresight can go a long way – for business owners and for their investors.
+When seeking funding, it can be all too easy to focus on your immediate needs.
+But a little bit of foresight can go a long way – for you and your investors.

-“Forward planning is so important,’ Jenny Tooth, who is an Angel investor herself, says.
-“You need to keep that relationship strong.
-You need to keep that investor happy, especially if you want to get more money out of them.”
+“Forward planning is so important,” says Jenny Tooth, an Angel Investor.
+“You need to keep that relationship strong and keep the investor happy, especially if you want to get more money out of them.”

 Even if an investor has reached their investment limit, they may be able to facilitate introductions to the rest of the equity ecosystem.
-It’s not uncommon for Angels and VCs to cross-refer businesses and have strong working relationships.
+It’s not uncommon for Angels and Venture Capitalists (VCs) to cross-refer businesses and have strong working relationships.
 They can provide warm introductions and credibility.

-“You need to make sure your personalities match and you can get on with this person,” James Bedford, Head of Investor Partnerships at Tech Nation explains, “you need to be able to have a board meeting – which might be difficult – and then be able to go for a beer after.”
+“You need to make sure your personalities match and you can get on with this person,” says James Bedford, Head of Investor Partnerships at Tech Nation.
+“You need to be able to have a board meeting – which might be difficult – and then go for a beer after.”

-Businesses shouldn’t underestimate the importance of personal connection in equity investment.
-After all, investors will reward businesses who value those measures with expertise, knowledge and contacts.
+Don’t underestimate the importance of a personal connection in equity investment.
+After all, investors will reward businesses that value those measures with expertise, knowledge and contacts.
 All arguably far more valuable than money.